JackGruber/joplin-plugin-backup/README.md

 Yes, the build-in version only gets updates with Joplin updates, but can be replaced as described in the [Installation](#installation) step.

+### Can I use a Backup to speed up first Joplin sync?

+No, because new IDs are assigned in Joplin during the import.
+If this device is then synchronized with a synchronization target in which other clients already synchronize with the same notes, all notes are then available multiple times on the devices.
+Therefore, the same note is then available with different IDs in Joplin.

 ## Changelog

 See [CHANGELOG.md](CHANGELOG.md)